joaoagro2017/GANLapRice/README.md

 https://data.mendeley.com/api/datasets/3k5bwbccph/draft/files/596bf84d-43ed-4406-bac7-b83363ea0fd5

 ## Curated example of an interpolated video
+proj.mp4 \
+The video shows the curated interpolated video produced using the pre-trained models

 ##  Experimental Datasets Description
-For training the generative model, our study used Rice Leaf Disease Image Samples from Mendeley Data https://data.mendeley.com/datasets/fwcj7stb8r/1 ,it’s an open-source dataset with 5,932 images of rice leaf disease.
-The images are grouped into four rice leaf diseases as Bacterial blight (BB), Tungro (TG), Brown Spot (BS), and Rice Blast (RB).
+<i>For training the generative model, our study used Rice Leaf Disease Image Samples from Mendeley Data https://data.mendeley.com/datasets/fwcj7stb8r/1 ,it’s an open-source dataset with 5,932 images of rice leaf disease.
+The images are grouped into four rice leaf
+diseases as Bacterial blight (BB), Tungro (TG), Brown Spot (BS), and Rice Blast (RB).
 The category of BB, TG, BS, and RB have 1584, 1308, 1440, and 1600 images respectively.
-The raw images come in different sizes ranging from 150 pixels to 300 pixels.
+The raw images come in different sizes ranging from 150 pixels to 300 pixels. </i>